 - (a) Business Services: Uses ancillary to permitted and special uses including: meeting and conference facilities, churches, lodging facilities, restaurants and recreational facilities primarily for the private use of the employees of the owner, its subsidiaries, affiliates, franchisees and other business invitees; storage, service and maintenance buildings and areas; central heating and air conditioning plants; dwellings for caretakers, watchmen and operators. - (b) Commercial: Accessory retail sales and display of merchandise produced on the premises. - (2) Setbacks: All accessory structures shall maintain a minimum setback of ten (10') feet from the side and rear property lines, and shall not be located in front yards or front corner yards.
-However, where a side or rear lot line coincides with a side or rear lot line in a residential or institutional use, the "Transition Yard" requirements shall govern accessory structure setbacks. - (3) Size Restrictions: No more than two (2) roofed accessory structures are permitted on any one zoning lot, and the combined square footage of all roofed accessory structures on a zoning lot shall not exceed five hundred (500) square feet.
+However, where a side or rear lot line coincides with a side or rear lot line in a residential or institutional use, the "Transition Yard" requirements shall govern accessory structure setbacks.
+All accessory structures shall be located at least ten (10) feet from a principal structure and any other accessory structures. - (3) Size Restrictions: No more than two (2) roofed accessory structures are permitted on any one zoning lot, and the combined square footage of all roofed accessory structures on a zoning lot shall not exceed five hundred (500) square feet.